-We have audited the compliance of the State of Washington, with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of the State's major federal programs for the year ended June 30, 2016.
+We have audited the compliance of the State of Washington, with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of the State's major federal programs for the year ended June 30, 2020.
 The State's major federal programs are identified in the accompanying Schedule of Findings and Questioned Costs.

-The State's basic financial statements include the Washington Health Benefit Exchange, which expended \$47,674,528 in federal awards reported under CFDA 93.525 and Valley Medical Center (UW) (legal name is King County Public Hospital District No. 1), which expended \$812,696 in federal awards.
-The federal awards for these two entities are not included in the Schedule of Expenditures of Federal Awards for the year ended June 30, 2016.
-Our audit, described below, did not include the operations of Washington Health Benefit Exchange or Valley Medical Center (UW) because they arranged for separate audits of their federal awards in accordance with the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+The State's basic financial statements include the operations of the Valley Medical Center (legal name is King County Public Hospital District No. 1), which expended \$1,227,222 in federal awards which is not included in the Schedule of Expenditures of Federal Awards for the year ended June 30, 2020.
+Our audit, described below, did not include the operations of the Valley Medical Center because it has arranged for a separate audit of its federal awards in accordance with the uniform guidance.